 Given the current situation, with the coronavirus spreading across Europe, the world around us and our everyday lives have been turned upside down.
 Despite the many dire implications, the digital society we currently live in opens the door to an array of creative solutions – it can help generate new and unexpected ideas.
 In this blog post, we will take a closer look at three ways the coronavirus is making its presence known and changing the way people, companies and government agencies engage in social media.

 1. Increased use of social media

 With recommendations and requirements across the world to stay at home, work from home as much as possible and to avoid large social gatherings, etc., we are seeing a clear increase in the use of social media.
-A survey by GlobalWebIndex shows that people aged 16-55 (Generation Z, Millennials and Generation X) have increased their use of social media by up to 36% as a result of the coronavirus.
+A survey by GlobalWebIndex shows that almost to 45% are devoting more time to social media as a result of the coronavirus.
 Rather than going out into the community and engaging in the consumer culture as usual, more and more people are turning to social platforms for entertainment, social interaction and shopping.
 As a brand, it therefore becomes important to meet the consumers where they are and maintain a dialogue with our target audience – a task that can be done effectively through the use of influencers.

 Since consumers are not visiting physical events, stores and shopping malls to the same extent, we see many companies shifting their marketing budgets from offline to online, as this is where their target audience has moved.
 Coronavirus research by GlobalWebIndex from March 2020 also showed that 70% of people, across 13 markets, are spending more time on their smartphones since the start of the coronavirus outbreak.
 The same survey showed that Millennials and Generation Zs are increasing their online shopping.
 Take a look at your own screen time in the last few weeks – is it the same as usual, or has it decreased/increased?